codatio/codat-docs/docs/accounting-api/guides/invoice-finance/introduction.md

 ### Read next

-Now that you know the focus and purpose of our demo app and its guide:
+Now that you know the focus and purpose of our demo app and its guide, you can:
 * [Set up Codat and your local environment](/accounting-api/guides/invoice-finance/setting-up).